Acetonen/Interkamen_career/README.md

 1. OOP style in pyplots.
 2. Add "already exist" view for mechanics report.
 3. Add brigadiers to salary list.
+### what's new in 1.1.2:
+1. Add availability to create drill report if main report not exist yet.
+2. Fix backup bug.

 ## Content and Instruction